-The next actuarial valuation is to be carried out as at 31 March 2022 and is currently being prepared.
+The next actuarial valuation is due with an effective date of 31 March 2020 and is due to be completed later in 2023.
+Changes to employer contribution rates as a result of the 2020 valuation are expected to take effect from April 2024.
 The direction assumptions are published by HM Treasury which are used to complete the valuation calculations, from which the final valuation report can be signed off by the scheme actuary.
 This will consider the cost of the Scheme relative to the employer cost cap.
 There are provisions in the Public Service Pension Act 2013 to adjust member benefits or contribution rates if the cost of the Scheme changes by more than 2% of pay.
 Subject to this 'employer cost cap' assessment, any required revisions to member benefits or contribution rates will be determined by the Secretary of State for Health after consultation with the relevant stakeholders.

-For 2021-22, employers' contributions of £46,841 (2020-21: £47,918) were payable to the NHS Pension Scheme at the rate of 14.38% of pensionable pay.
+For 2022-23, employers' contributions of £31,011 (2021-22: £46,841) were payable to the NHS Pension Scheme at the rate of 14.38% of pensionable pay.
 The scheme's actuary reviews employer contributions, usually every four years and now based on HMT Valuation Directions, following a full scheme valuation.
 The latest review used data from 31 March 2016.
 These costs are included within creditors.

-NOTES FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2022
+NOTES FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2023

-25 Related party transactions
+24 Related party transactions

-During the year there were no sales or direct purchases between Group companies.
-Recharges between Group companies have been made for expenses and other costs on behalf of related parties.
-Amounts owed between subsidiaries are disclosed in note 16 and 17.
+During the year there were no sales or direct purchases between Group companies (see note 14).
+Recharges between Group companies have been made for expenses and other costs on behalf of related parties: